scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 ### Adding elements to a List

 Because `List` is immutable, you can’t add new elements to it.
-Instead you create a new list by prepending or appending elements to an existing `List`.
+Instead, you create a new list by prepending or appending elements to an existing `List`.
 For instance, given this `List`:

 ```scala